Decriminalization of same-sex sexual practices

-Decriminalization of homosexuality is the repeal of laws criminalizing same-sex acts between multiple men or multiple women.
+Decriminalization of same-sex sexual practices is the repeal of laws criminalizing same-sex practices between multiple men or multiple women.
 It has taken place in most of the world, except much of Africa and the Muslim world.

 History

-During the French Revolution in 1791, the National Constituent Assembly abolished the law against homosexuality as part of adopting a new legal code without the influence of Christianity.
+During the French Revolution in 1791, the National Constituent Assembly abolished the law against same-sex practices as part of adopting a new legal code without the influence of Christianity.
 Although the assembly never discussed homosexuality, it has been legal in France ever since.
 Previously it could be punished by burning to death, although this was infrequently enforced.
 The abolition of criminality for sodomy was codified in the 1810 penal code.